By Nazar Chernyavsky and Yuliia Brusko

-Nazar Chernyavsky is a partner at Sayenko Kharenko Law Firm from Kyiv, Ukraine, specialized in banking, capital markets, secured and structured finance.
-Mr. Chernyavsky advises clients on a wide range of major private and public securities offerings, syndications and secured finance transactions.
-He has extensive experience of handling the most complex financing projects in the Ukrainian market, which include the first securitizations in Ukraine, Rule 144A share offerings, Tier II Eurobond offerings, UAH linked LPN issues, etc. Prior to joining Sayenko Kharenko, Mr. Chernyavsky worked for the leading Ukrainian law firms.
-Nazar has been recognized in banking and finance by Chambers Global, The Legal 500, IFLR 1000, The Best Lawyers International and ranked among leading lawyers in Banking & Finance, Capital Markets, Restructuring, Information Technologies, Telecommunications & Media by Ukrainian Law Firms 2016 compilation by Yuridicheskaya Practika, the leading legal publishing house in Ukraine.
-Nazar holds a Master of Laws degree from Kyiv National Taras Shevchenko University School of International Law and Intercollegiate LL.M. from Queen Mary College of the University of London.
+Nazar Chernyavsky is a partner at Sayenko Kharenko Law Firm in Kyiv, Ukraine, specialized in banking, capital markets, and secured and structured finance.
+Nazar advises clients on a wide range of major private and public securities offerings, syndications, and secured finance transactions.
+He has extensive experience handling the most complex financing projects in the Ukrainian market, which include the first securitizations in Ukraine, Rule 144A share offerings, Tier II Eurobond offerings, and UAH linked LPN issues.
+Prior to joining Sayenko Kharenko, Nazar worked at leading Ukrainian law firms.
+He has been recognized in banking and finance by Chambers Global, The Legal 500, IFLR 1000, and The Best Lawyers International and has ranked among leading lawyers in banking and finance, restructuring, capital markets, information technologies, and telecommunications and media categories by the Ukrainian Law Firms 2020 compilation by Yuridicheskaya Practika, the leading legal publishing house in Ukraine.
+Nazar holds a Master of Laws degree from Kyiv National Taras Shevchenko University School of International Law and an intercollegiate LL.M. from Queen Mary College of the University of London.

-Marta Lozenko is an associate at Sayenko Kharenko Law Firm from Kyiv, Ukraine, a leading law firm internationally recognized, specialized in complex cross-border and local matters.
-Marta specialises in finance and capital markets.
-She has advised on a number of finance and capital markets projects in Ukraine, which include project financings as well as secured financings to Ukrainian banks and corporate groups.
-Marta holds Master’s degree from Kyiv National Taras Shevchenko University School of International Law.
+Yuliia Brusko is an associate at Sayenko Kharenko Law Firm from Kyiv, Ukraine, an internationally recognized leading law firm specialized in complex cross-border and local matters.
+Yuliia specializes in compliance and investigations, as well as in corporate matters.
+She has participated in a number of compliance investigations and advised on a wide range of compliance, data protection, and regulatory issues to global and local clients.
+Yuliia holds a master's degree from Kyiv National Taras Shevchenko University Law Faculty.

 - 1. Introduction